 - Rabbit Island: The Island is located near the city of Bodrum (approximately 40 minutes away) and is accessible only through the Sea.
 It is a small island where you can find the historical ruins of the city of Myndos.
 Make sure you're able to spot the small, fluffy rabbits while you're visiting the area.

-Activities in Bodrum, Turkey in the winter
+Activities in Bodrum, Turkey in the fall, winter, or spring

 You can spend a wonderful time at Bodrum as there is a great selection of things to do.
 Here is a list of activities you should consider doing during your stay: